Richard Fahey column: Weekend runners

 14:45 Newbury - Umm Kulthum

 This looks like the QIPCO 1000 Guineas itself.
-There aren’t many missing – the Irish fillies and Fev Rover apart – but it looks very strong.
+There aren’t many missing – the Irish fillies and Fev Rover apart – and it looks very strong.

 Our filly is pleasing us.
 She’s never one who has shown a lot at home, last season if you’d asked me is she a Group One filly on what we see at Musley Bank I’d have been surprised.
 But she is and ran very well in the Cheveley Park on her final start.